Nasit00/E-Book-Reader/README.md

 This is a console-based Python application that simulates a simple e-book store.
 It allows users to browse books, purchase them, view transaction history, and read purchased books through a simple, built-in e-book reader.

-[cite_start]This project demonstrates key Object-Oriented Programming (OOP) principles, including Abstraction, Inheritance, and Composition[cite: 15].
+This project demonstrates key Object-Oriented Programming (OOP) principles, including Abstraction, Inheritance, and Composition[cite: 15].

 ## :books: Features